-Members of SOCSO are divided into two categories, the first of which receive coverage under both schemes, and the second of which receives coverage under the first scheme only.
-For more information, see this article.
+Members of SOCSO are divided into two categories.
+The difference between the two SOCSO categories is the coverage of its members.
+Members of the first category receive coverage under both schemes while in the second category, members receive coverage under the first scheme only.

-You can select the relevant SOCSO category for each employee in the PayrollPanda app accordingly:
+You can select the relevant SOCSO category for each employee in the PayrollPanda system accordingly:

 Contribution to SOCSO is mandatory for every Malaysian who is employed under a contract of service or apprenticeship in the private sector and/or any contractual or temporary staff of the Federal/State Government as well as Federal/State Statutory Bodies.
-The rate of contribution is capped at a salary of RM4,000.
-Certain employees are not eligible for coverage by SOCSO - more information can be found here.
+The SOCSO contribution rate is capped at a salary of RM5,000.
+Please note that certain employees are not eligible for coverage by SOCSO.

 For non - Malaysians who are not Permanent Residents, employer contributions only are payable under the Employment Injury Scheme.

 PayrollPanda makes payroll and statutory calculations easy.
 Book a demo.